• Skip to main content

 These healthy turkey meatballs in tomato sauce are a delicious and easy to make dinner idea.
 Your family will love the soft meatballs in a tangy sauce served over a bowl of steaming spaghetti.
 Ready in under 40 minutes.

-Check out also healthy meatballs in mushroom sauce.
+Check out also meatballs in mushroom sauce.

 Meatballs in tomato sauce in pan on top of grey wooden board.